 Your children are attentive to everything you do and say.
 Therefore, asking your children to be honest isn’t enough.
 You must be the best example.
 So, lying to other people in the presence of your children is the worst thing you can do.

 Don’t limit yourself to being honest only when your children watch you.
 Go beyond and stop lying.

 9. Be patient

 Adolescent compulsive lying isn’t a problem without a solution.
 But it won’t be solved overnight.
 Maybe, it will take years for your children to learn that lying isn’t the best way to escape from problems.
 Therefore, never give up and be patient.
 Sooner or later, all your efforts will give good results.

 10. Be more than a parent

 Teenagers who have good relationships with their parents are less likely to lie and get involved in alcohol or drug problems.
 Therefore, more than a parent, be a friend to your children.
 Be that person they can trust unconditionally.
+You should follow the right methods of raising teenage girls and boys to be more than a parent to them.
 Make them feel safe and loved.
 Never resort to manipulation.

 Be interested in what is important to them and be present in every important moment of their lives.
 If you do this, it will be more difficult for your children to deviate from the right path.